By: Sharon Aron Baron

 Following last week’s dispersal of an $8,000 check to basically get Patte Atkins-Grad out of Tamarac, the position for city commissioner has now been publicized on the city website.

-The Notice of City Commission Vacancy was posted on the City of Tamarac website on Monday which says that all applications for the vacant District 2 Commission seat are available online and must be submitted by Thursday, September 26, 2013 to Tamarac City Hall.
+The Notice of City Commission Vacancy was posted on the City of Tamarac website on Monday.
+All vacant District 2 Commission seat applications are available online and must be submitted by Thursday, September 26, 2013, to Tamarac City Hall.
 It specifies that all applicants must be registered voters in the city and must reside in District 2.

-Gomez, applied and was selected through this very same process back in 2010 when Atkins-Grad was suspended after being arrested for corruption charges.
-She has deep roots in Tamarac, she’s an Attorney, and the Mayor and other commissioners like her a lot.
+Gomez applied and was selected through this same process back in 2010 when Atkins-Grad was suspended after being arrested for corruption charges.
+She has deep roots in Tamarac.
+She’s an Attorney, and the Mayor and other commissioners like her a lot.

 Here’s the kicker: Gomez hasn’t missed a beat since she had to step down when Atkins-Grad was reinstated back in December.
 Not one bit.

-The application process is open for everyone.
-My guess its a formality, a legal formality, of course.
+The application process is open to everyone.
+My guess is it’s a formality, a legal formality, of course.
 Michelle Gomez will be selected and will be back in the Commissioner’s seat soon.

 And she’ll already be up to speed.